jonrau1/ElectricEye/README.md

 ## Cloud Asset Management (CAM)

-For more information on ElectricEye's CAM concept of operations and output, refer to [the Asset Management documentation](./docs/asset_management/ASSET_MANAGEMENT.md).
+For more information on ElectricEye's CAM concept of operations and schema, refer to [the Asset Management documentation](./docs/asset_management/ASSET_MANAGEMENT.md).

 ## Supported Services and Checks